Business Accelerator Davis Roots Opens with Two Start-ups

 “Davis Roots represents an exciting collaboration between the City of Davis and the entrepreneurial community,” said Rochelle Swanson, Davis mayor pro tem.
 “This is just the start of a new type of economic development for our city, focusing on home-grown star-ups and university spin-offs.”

-The founders of both Davis Roots startups are recent graduates of the Child Family Institute for Innovation and Entrepreneurship’s Entrepreneurship Academy programs.
+The founders of both Davis Roots startups are recent graduates of the institute’s Entrepreneurship Academy programs.
 Barobo, a UC Davis spin-off, is building programmable robotics simple enough to teach robotics to elementary school children for the education and consumer markets.
 UC Davis post-doctoral student Nora Khaldi is launching Nuritas based on her proprietary bioinformatics tool for discovering “nutriceuticals,” or food components that affect health.

 Davis Roots is leasing the space in the Hunt-Boyer Mansion in downtown Davis from the city.
 The new headquarters has room for four to six more companies to move in during the next few months.
 The organization plans to mentor up to 10 companies there.